slithiaote/lepton/README.md

 Requirements
 - [OCaml](https://ocaml.org/docs/install.html) > 4.0

+# Examples
+Three examples are provided :
+- `hello.nw` is a minimal working example showing how to embed OCaml source code and execute it.
+It requires only LaTeX and OCaml.
+See Section 1 of `lepton_manual.pdf` for details.
+- `fibonacci.nw` is an example of a scientific report comparing several implementations of the Fibonacci sequence and their running times.
+The corresponding rendered PDF `fibonacci.pdf` contains instructions on how to execute it.
+It is currently a "work-in-progress".
+- `lepton.nw` is the source file used for the source code and the documentation of Lepton.
+Executing this example will regenerate both the binary executable and the PDF documentation.
+The process is described in the "Bootstrapping" section of this document and in `lepton.pdf`.

 # Bootstrapping
 The contents of the installation package can be re-generated from the file `lepton.nw`.
 This will produce a new executable, extract copies of the source files, and compile the LaTeX documentation.